 It is only natural that after being with someone for a while that your finances become entwined.
-You will be surprised how many financial products and agreements you will share with your ex-partner.
+You will be surprised by how many financial products and agreements you will share with your ex-partner.
 These agreements may be in the form of a mortgage, credit card, car loan or even everyday utility bills.
 You need to be aware off all these commitments when you are considering a divorce.

 Your credit report will list the details of the financial agreements you have.
 These reports are produced by companies called “credit reference agencies”.

 They record your financial information on how well you manage credit and make your payments.
 The main companies are-

 They will each hold a file on you, called a credit report or credit file, although the information recorded about you might differ between companies.
 Furthermore, all credit reference agencies have a legal obligation to provide you with a copy of your credit report for £2.
 However, you can get a free report through our website with Experian.

 Reviewing your credit report will help to protect your credit score from unexpected payments on the part of your former partner.

 You will need to build up your own, independent score and improve your rating if needed to ensure that you don’t get turned down for any future loans.
 This is especially important if you are planning to take over the mortgage on the family home.

 How can you improve your credit report?

 If you have a low credit rating, these are some of the key steps that will help you improve your credit score:

 - Check for mistakes on your file and get them amended.